aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Looking back at the QueuedPasswordResetJob class we can see that the implementation we added to the the handle method of the QueuedPasswordResetJob is slightly different than the original implementation in the sendPasswordResetNotification method.
+Looking back at the `QueuedPasswordResetJob` class we can see that the implementation we added to its  `handle()` method is slightly different than the original implementation in the original `sendPasswordResetNotification` method.

-In the handle method of the job class we call `$this->user->notify` where as the original sendPasswordResetNotification method in the `CanResetPassword` trait calls `$this->notify`.
+In the `handle()` method of the job class calls `$this->user->notify` where the original `sendPasswordResetNotification` method in the `CanResetPassword` trait calls `$this->notify`.

-This is because in the `CanResetPassword` trait implementation of the original sendPasswordResetNotification method the $this pointer references the User class that includes the trait.
+This is because in the `CanResetPassword` trait implementation of the original `sendPasswordResetNotification` method the `$this` pointer references the User class that includes the trait.
 Therefor in the job class we need to reference the User and call notify on it.

 ## Customizing the redirect location after reseting password